taurgis/waterwell-monitor/README.md

-# Arduino Infrared (IRRemote) mood lamp
+# Arduino water well monitor

-A beginner project for Arduino to control a LED strip (lamp) with an infrared remote.
+A beginner project for Arduino to check water levels within a water well and report it online.

 ## Getting Started